ntampellini/TSCoDe/README.md

 ### Keywords

 Keywords are divided by at least one blank space.
-Some of them are self-sufficient (*i.e.* `DEEP`), while some others require an additional input (*i.e.* `STEPS=10` or `DIST(a=1.8, b=2, c=1.34)`).
+Some of them are self-sufficient (*i.e.* `DEEP`), while some others require an additional input (*i.e.* `STEPS=10` or `DIST(a=1.8,b=2,c=1.34)`).
+In the latter case, whitespaces inside the parenthesis are NOT allowed.
+Floating point numbers are to be expressed with points like `3.14`, while commas are used to divide keyword arguments like in `DIST`.

-- **SUPRAFAC** - Only retain suprafacial orbital configurations in cyclical TSs.
-Thought for Diels-Alder and other cycloaddition reactions.
+- **BYPASS** - Debug keyword.
+Used to skip all pruning steps and directly output all the embedded geometries.

+- **CHECK** - Visualize the input molecules through the ASE GUI, to check orbital positions or reading faults.

+- **CLASHES** - Manually specify the max number of clashes and/or the distance threshold at which two atoms are considered clashing.
+The more forgiving, the more structures will reach the geometry optimization step.
+Syntax: `CLASHES(num=3,dist=1.2)`

 - **DEEP** - Performs a deeper search, retaining more starting points for calculations and smaller turning angles.
-Equivalent to `THRESH=0.3 STEPS=12 CLASHES=(num=5, dist=1)`
+Equivalent to `THRESH=0.3 STEPS=12 CLASHES=(num=5,dist=1)`

+- **DIST** - Manually imposed distance between specified atom pairs, in Angstroms.
+Syntax uses parenthesis and commas: `DIST(a=2.345,b=3.67,c=2.1)`

+- **LET** - Overrides safety checks that prevent the program from running too large calculations.

+- **LEVEL** - Manually set the MOPAC theory level to be used, default is PM7.
+Syntax: `LEVEL=PM7`

+- **NEB** - Perform an automatical NEB TS search after the partial optimization step, inferring reagents and products.
+This option is only really usable for those reactions in which two (or three) molecules are bound together (or strongly interacting) after the TS, with no additional species involved.
+For example, cycloaddition reactions are great candidates while atom transfer reactions (*i.e.* epoxidations) are not.

+- **NEWBONDS** - Manually specify the maximum number of "new bonds" that a TS structure can have to be retained and not to be considered scrambled.
+Default is 1.
+Syntax: `NEWBONDS=1`

+- **NONCI** - Avoid estimating and printing non-covalent interactions.

 - **NOOPT** - Skip the optimization steps, directly writing structures to file.

+- **ONLYREFINED** - Discard structures that do not successfully refine bonding distances.

+- **RIGID** - Does not apply to "string" embeds.
+Avoid bending structures to better build TSs.

-- **ROTRANGE**  - Only applies to "cyclical" embeds.
+- **ROTRANGE**  - Does not apply to "string" embeds.
 Manually specify the rotation range to be explored around the structure pivot.
 Default is 45.
 Syntax: `ROTRANGE=45`

 - **STEPS** -  Manually specify the number of steps to be taken in scanning rotations.
+For string embeds, the range to be explored is the full 360°, and the default `STEPS=24` will perform 15° turns.
 For cyclical and chelotropic embeds, the rotation range to be explored is +-`ROTRANGE` degrees and it is scanned in `2*STEPS+1` steps.
 Therefore, the default value of `STEPS=6` will perform 7.5 degrees turns.
-For string embeds, the range to be explored is the full 360°, and the default `STEPS=12` will perform 30° turns.

-- **BYPASS** - Debug keyword.
-Used to skip all pruning steps and directly output all the embedded geometries.
+- **SUPRAFAC** - Only retain suprafacial orbital configurations in cyclical TSs.
+Thought for Diels-Alder and other cycloaddition reactions.

 - **THRESH** - RMSD threshold (Angstroms) for structure pruning.
 The smaller, the more retained structures.
 Default is 0.5 A. Syntax: `THRESH=n`, where n is a number.

-- **DIST** - Manually imposed distance between specified atom pairs, in Angstroms.
-Syntax uses parenthesis and commas: `DIST(a=2.345, b=3.67, c=2.1)`

-- **CLASHES** - Manually specify the max number of clashes and the distance threshold at which two atoms are considered clashing.
-The more forgiving, the more structures will reach the geometry optimization step.
-Syntax: `CLASHES(num=3, dist=1.2)`

-- **NEWBONDS** - Manually specify the maximum number of "new bonds" that a TS structure can have to be retained and not to be considered scrambled.
-Default is 1.
-Syntax: `NEWBONDS=1`

-- **NEB** - Perform an automatical NEB TS search after the partial optimization step, inferring reagents and products.
-This option is only really usable for those reactions in which two (or three) molecules are bound together (or strongly interacting) after the TS, with no additional species involved.
-For example, cycloaddition reactions are great candidates while atom transfer reactions (*i.e.* epoxidations) are not.

-- **LEVEL** - Manually set the MOPAC theory level to be used, default is PM7.
-Syntax: `LEVEL=PM7`

-- **RIGID** - Avoid bending structures to better build TSs.

-- **NONCI** - Avoid estimating and printing non-covalent interactions.

-- **ONLYREFINED** - Discard structures that do not successfully refine bonding distances.

-- **LET** - Overrides safety checks that prevent the program from running too large calculations.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbNzcyMTgwMDgwLDYwMDI4NzMwNyw1NDcxMT
 I3OTksLTY3MjExODU2MF19